 The Sixth Assessment Report of the Intergovernmental Panel on Climate Change titled, "Climate Change 2021: The Physical Science Basis", indicates that sea level rise around Asia will be faster than the average global rate.
 Coastal cities will experience coastal erosion and more frequent and severe flooding in low-lying areas.
 Around 50 per cent of the flooding is due to thermal expansion, i.e. warmer oceans expand and occupy more space.
 The sea surface temperature in the Indian Ocean, including the Arabian Sea and the Bay of Bengal is heating at a higher rate than other areas and is likely to increase by 1 to 20 C. It is predicted that coastal areas can be inundated by 3 feet of water by the end of the century.
-NASA1 has used IPCC data to assess sea level changes across the world, and it has identified 12 Indian cities that are likely to experience the brunt of climate change, if not contained.
-On the West coast, the cities of Mumbai, Mormugao and Mangalore feature on the list with an expected sea level rise of 1.90 feet, 2.06 feet and 1.87 feet respectively.
+NASA[†] has used IPCC data to assess sea level changes across the world, and it has identified 12 Indian cities that are likely to experience the brunt of climate change, if not contained.
+The cities of Mumbai, Mormugao, Mangalore, Kochi and Chennai feature on the list with an expected sea level rise of 1.90 feet, 2.06 feet and 1.87, 2.32 and 1.87 feet respectively.